 Most carburetors look very similar, small metal components with levers and springs and the characteristic bowl shape under the carburetor body.

-A common Briggs and Stratton carburetor fitted to the Classic and Quantum engines is the plastic carb and metal gas tank assembly.
+Briggs & Stratton carburetor and tank assembly – A common Briggs and Stratton carburetor fitted to the Classic and Quantum engines, it’s a plastic carb and metal gas tank assembly.

 Common Carburetor Problems & Fixes